apache/druid/docs/content/querying/dimensionspecs.md

 }
 ```

 When specifying a DimensionSpec on a numeric column, the user should include the type of the column in the `outputType` field.
-This is necessary as it is possible for a column with given name to have different value types in different segments.
-Result merging may fail unless results of different type are converted to the type specified by `outputType`.
+This is necessary as it is possible for a column with given name to have different value types in different segments; results will be converted to the type specified by `outputType` before merging.

 If left unspecified, the `outputType` defaults to STRING.